Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Regret-bound decomposition for expert upcycling

-\begin{definition}[Canonical lifting] The \emph{canonical lifting} $\iota: \Theta_E \to \Theta_{mE}$ retains the original $E$ experts and router unchanged, sets the extra $(m{-}1)E$ expert weights to zero, and sets their router logits to $-\infty$.
+\paragraph{Canonical lifting.} \begin{definition}[Canonical lifting] The \emph{canonical lifting} $\iota: \Theta_E \to \Theta_{mE}$ retains the original $E$ experts and router unchanged, sets the extra $(m{-}1)E$ expert weights to zero, and sets their router logits to a sufficiently large negative constant $-M$ (chosen so the extra experts are never selected by top-$K$; because top-$K$ is a discrete hard threshold, any finite $M$ strictly larger than the maximum attained logit gap suffices).
 Since the extra experts are never selected by top-$K$: \begin{enumerate}[nosep,label=(\alph*)] \item $\mathcal{L}_{mE}(\iota(\theta_E)) = \mathcal{L}_E(\theta_E)$ for all $\theta_E$ (loss preservation), \item $\nabla_{\theta_+}\mathcal{L}_{mE}(\iota(\theta_E)) = \mathbf{0}$ (zero gradient on new parameters). \end{enumerate} Property~(b) holds because zero-weight experts with zero gating contribute nothing to the forward pass.
 The lifting $\iota$ is a proof device: it lets us represent Phase~1 iterates in $\Theta_{mE}$ for the telescoping argument without changing the optimization dynamics. \end{definition}